Pompey Rumour Mill 2018/19 Eleven25.04.18

 As loan spells go it wasn't the most auspicious, as returning keeper Henderson was forced to leave the pitch through injury with five minutes to go in his first match back.
 The damage done to his thigh was enough to rule him out for the rest of the season, but not enough to rule him out of Kenny Jackett's thinking entirely.

 The Spurs youngster has shown bags of potential during his loan move with the promise of much more to come.
 Nominally a right-back he has shown composure in a withdrawn midfield role operating just in front of the back four.
 All the signs are that he would be a more than useful addition to the first team squad.
+The signs are promising.

 Lee Brown IN

 Okay, it's not the staunchest of sources but the Bristol Rovers' message boards are putting two and two together (which is advanced mathematics for some of them) and coming up with Lee Brown to Portsmouth.
 The talismanic left-back has already announced he is going to leave the Gas this summer, but the actual destination is currently unconfirmed.
 Cold water has already been poured on this rumour by Kenny Jackett: ‘I do know who you mean, he played against us.'
 As it happens, turns out, it was all true.